SamuelSwartzberg/flashcardifying_text_temp/ling/grammar/arguments.md

 ### A1A2 morphosyntactic alignment

-»⟮A1A2 morphosyntactic alignment⟯« (my term) is ⟮＿morphosyntactic alignment＿⟯ concerned with verbs with ⟮＿valencies＿ of 1 and 2⟯.
+»⟮A1A2 morphosyntactic alignment⟯« (my term) is ⟮＿morphosyntactic alignment＿⟯ concerned with verblikes with ⟮＿valencies＿ of 1 and 2⟯.

 table:n↓\v→|1|2